midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 ### Exported vs Non-Exported Contracts

-The Compact compiler produces executable code for all contracts whose type names are exported by a program.
+The Compact compiler produces target files for each contract whose type name is exported by a program.
-The contract type name exported from the program is used as a stem for various names outside of Compact, such as file names and TypeScript type names.
+The contract type name exported from the program is used as a stem for various names outside of Compact, such as target file names and TypeScript type names.
 For a contract defined in and exported from a module, then imported by and reexported from a program, the contract type name might differ from its original name due to the addition of a prefix when the module is imported.

-No executable code is produced for contracts whose type names not exported by a program.
+No target files are produced for a contract whose type name is not exported by a program, though executable portions of its circuits may appear in the target files of exported circuits for purposes of performing inter-contract calls.
-This permits the definition of a separately compiled and deployed contract to be included or imported into a program for the sole purpose of allowing the contract to be called from other contracts for which executable code is produced.
+This permits the definition of a separately compiled and deployed contract to be included or imported into a program for the sole purpose of allowing the contract to be called from other contracts for which target files are produced.
 It also allows the programmer to resolve naming conflicts for like-named contracts imported from different modules via the existing support for import prefixing.

+If the proposal for contract interfaces is adopted, interfaces provide another way for one contract to call another without generating target files for the other.

 ### Example